qundao/mirror-beautifulsoup4/doc/source/index.rst

  data_soup.find_all(attrs={"data-foo": "value"})
  # [<div data-foo="value">foo!</div>]

-Similarly for HTML's 'name' attribute, which you can't use as a keyword argument because Beautiful Soup uses the ``name`` argument to contain the name of the tag itself.
+You can't use a keyword argument to search for HTML's 'name' element, because Beautiful Soup uses the ``name`` argument to contain the name of the tag itself.
+Instead, you can give a value to 'name' in the ``attrs`` argument.

  name_soup = BeautifulSoup('<input name="email"/>')
  name_soup.find_all(name="email")